wmacevoy/csci000-astudent/hello/README.md

 # Hello

-Make a greet function class that can return greeting messages.
+Make a greet function that can return greeting messages.

 The makefile is fairly generic, and, if you structure your project as

 ```
 src/*.cpp